 She’s since established herself as one of the most well recognized and respected leaders of an activist movement that has occasionally dogged Seattle’s de facto center-left establishment, which includes Mayor Murray.
 In 2015, Oliver won the Artist Human Rights Leader Award from the City of Seattle for her spoken word work and activism with the Black Lives Matter movement.
 In 2016, she collaborated with Macklemore on his song “White Privilege II,” performing on “The Late Show with Stephen Colbert.”

 The Peoples Party knew they wanted to back a candidate for a Seattle office.
 They generally support the politics of Jon Grant and Sheley Secrest, who are both running for the open position 8.
-Now they’re insisting the best person to oversee the city would Oliver.
+Now they’re insisting the best person to oversee the city is Oliver.
 “We have a city that has a lot of progressive speak and not a lot of progressive action,” said Oliver.